 Also when you try to use Daz to Blender bridge on the environment – it will ask you whether you are transferring an environment.

 Then In Blender there is a new button in the DazToBlender add-on that allows you to import this environment easily.
 All textures and shaders included.

 This method of transferring environment is superior to the manual fbx exporting in practically every way.

 The one important thing – pay attention to materials, because they can transfer with problems, especially their metallic and roughness settings.
 To learn more about exporting and importing read Daz to Blender: Step by Step Tutorial.
 In regards to figure export you can use the latest plugin and sit back and relax.

 Conclusion Daz to Blender Bridge: Step by Step Tutorial

 Daz to Blender Bridge is a huge step in the right direction.
 Because it allows users to combine different software and use whatever they like.
 Also this opens the Daz Studios library of high-quality characters to the Blender community to use easily.

 Overall I can say that the transferring of Daz3D characters in Blender went really well.
 There are a lot of improvements that can be done, especially with the materials, especially skin.
 And maybe these improvements will be done in the future, we will see.
-At the moment this tool is too new to make some definite conclusion.
+But even now you can safely say that this is an awesome add-on.